arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 The `npm install` command installs in the `mathlive/node_modules` directory all the Node modules necessary to build and test the MathLive library and its documentation.

-Depending on your system setup, you may need to run as admin, in which case use `sudo npm install`.
+Depending on your system setup, you may need to run as admin, in which case use `sudo npm install` or equivalent.

 Once the installation is successful, you can use the following commands:
 ```bash